Creatiwity/witycms-doc/introduction.md

 ![](02-witycms-folders-theme.png)

-You also need to edit the file who defines the main configuration values for wityCMS: "config.default.php" with your theme name.
+You also need to edit the file who defines the main configuration values for wityCMS: "config.default.php".
+Replace "grafx" by your theme name.
 This file is located in .../system/config/default.

 ```php
 $config = array(